Paul1622005/Nobi1202/README.md

 ### Hi there 👋, I'm Nobi!

 # 💫About Me :
-- 🔭 I’m currently working on Greenifyvn
+- 🔭 I’m currently working on CMC Global
 - 🌱 I’m currently learning Flutter and Android
 - 👯 I’m looking to collaborate on mobile application
 - 📫 How to reach me: saobang001111@gmail.com or https://www.facebook.com/profile.php?id=100007893101502